 Mini Operational Audit for Small Trucking Companies

 I often think about small fleet owners.
 Times are tough for some of them.
-Spot rates suck.
-These owners may have 25 to 75 trucks and again as many drivers.
-Or they may own just 2 to 6 trucks.
+Spot rates have been a disaster … but they are turning around.
+Some fleet owners may have 25 to 75 trucks and again as many drivers.
+Or they may own just 1, 2 or a few more trucks.

 My questions are: How do they manage their company?
 Are they in control?
 Do they collect important data and monitor it?
 Or do they wing it?
 Are people and assets being used effectively?
 Are there constant problems that pop up like the Whack a Mole game?
 Do these owners have a small in-house team or someone outside the company to sit down with and do some serious thinking and planning?

-Listen, I’m putting together a program for small fleet owners – it’s called “Going from Chaos to Peace of Mind and Financial Security.”
-It’s a serious look into some of the company’s operations.
-It’s also called the “Mini Operational Audit for Small Trucking Companies”.
+Listen, I’ve putting together a program for small fleet owners – it’s called the “Mini Operational Audit for Small Trucking Companies”.
+It’s like “Going from Chaos to Peace of Mind and Financial Security”.
+It’s a serious look into some of the company’s basic financials and operations.

 This program is “data driven”: collecting information, applying analysis, identifying challenges or roadblocks, identifying opportunities, and lastly, putting together actionable plans to meet the owner’s desires.

-Knowing where to start with an operational audit or whom to rely on for help become show-stoppers for some.
+Knowing where to start with an financial and operational audit or deciding on whom to rely for help become show-stoppers for some.
 Sad but true.
 Many accounting firms don’t have personnel with a deep background in logistics or trucking.

 Many of you know I came out of an accounting background.
 In fact, I was a certified public accountant (CPA) in Illinois.
 I don’t practice accounting any longer except for my own stuff.
 But, I got into accounting years ago after starting a family investment club – I wanted to become an investment analyst.